+'''

 int

-XGrabDevice (display // device, grab_window, owner_events,
+XGrabDevice (display, device, grab_window, owner_events,

-event_count, eve event_count, event_list, this_device_mode,
+event_count, event_list, this_device_mode,

-other_device_mod le, time)
+other_device_mode, time)

 Display display;

 XDevice device;

 Window grab_window;

-Bool owner_events;

-int event_count;

-XEventClass event_list;

-int this_device_mode;

-int other_device_mode;

-Time time;

-- display Specifies the connection to the X server. - device Specifies the desired device. - grab_windowSpecifies the ID of a window associated with the device specified above. - owner_eventsSpecifies a boolean value of either True or False. - event_count Specifies the number of elements in the event_list array. - event_list Specifies a pointer to a list of event classes that indicate which events the client wishes to receive.
-These event classes must have been obtained using the device being grabbed.

-this_device_mode

-Controls further processing of events from this device.
-You can pass one of these constants: GrabModeSync or GrabModeAsync.

 '''

-other_device_mode

-'''

-Controls further processing of events from all other devices.
-You can pass one of these constants: GrabModeSync or GrabModeAsync.

-time Specifies the time.
-This may be either a timestamp expressed in milliseconds, or CurrentTime.

-The XGrabDevice function actively grabs an extension input device, and generates DeviceFocusIn and DeviceFocusOut events.
-Further input events from this device are reported only to the grabbing client.
-This function overrides any previous active grab by this client for this device.
+Bool int XEven int int Time utClass owner_events; event_count; event_list; this_device_mode; other_device_mode; time; display Specifie Specifie s the connection to the X server. device Specifie s the desired device. grab_wind dow - s the ID of a window associated with the device d above. owner_eve ents Specifie s a boolean value of either True or False . event_count Specifies the number of elements in the event_li s the number of elements in the event_list array. event_list Specifies a pointer to a list of event classes that indicate which events the client wishes to receive.
+These event classes must have been obtained using the device being grabbed. this_devic e_mode ca Controls further processing of events from this device.
+You can pass one of these constants: GrabModeSync or GrabModeAsync . other_dev ice_mo de You can s further processing of events from all other devices. a pass one of these constants: GrabModeSync or odeAsync . time - s the time.
+This may be either a timestamp ed in milliseconds, or CurrentTime . generates events fro Devi om this ceFocus s device ion actively grabs an extension input device, and In and DeviceFocusOut events.
+Further input are reported only to the grabbing client.
+This previous active grab by this client for this device.